 Places that unlock phones: using a 3rd party unlocking service

 Where it is not possible or feasible to unlock your iPhone through your carrier, an unlocking service is the next best thing.
 I do not have enough technical knowledge of how it is done, but from asking around, I am told that places that unlock phones are available both online and in small shops.

 Finding a reliable one will be the tough thing, as I do not have any experience with this.
 Anyone with useful information can share to help a sister out.

 I find the idea of buying a locked SIM iPhone a little scary though.
 There is no way to tell upfront if I will be able to find someone to unlock it.
 I am still also asking myself, Are there any other possible issues I may have to deal with later?

-The greatest attraction is the bargain prices of these locked phones: they are so much cheaper than the unlocked ones, but then, money will still be spent to unlock them.
+The greatest attraction is the bargain prices of these locked phones: they are so much more convenient to buy than unlocked phones, but then, money will still be spent to unlock them.
 So, are they worth the trouble?
 You have to decide for yourself.
 Personally, I am still thinking about it.